martin-eden/Lua-LinearPlasmGenerator/Readme.md

 Instead of spending words, I left code in [LinearPlasmGenerator](LinearPlasmGenerator/).

-### wtf is .ppm format
+### Wtf is .ppm format?!

-Heh, Plain pixmap.
-It's opened fine by xViewer in Linux Mint.
+Huh, Plain pixmap.
+It's opening fine by xViewer in Linux Mint.
 GIMP opens it fine too.

 If you bother to install `netpbm` package you can convert `.ppm` to `.png`